 "got up at daybreak, and marched around the city seven times in the same manner, except that on that day they circled the city seven times."
 (6:15)

 Once again Joshua had been very clear in his instructions.
-After the seventh time they marched around the walls of Jericho, after the trumpet blasted, Joshua would give the order, and the people were to shout.
+After the seventh time they marched around the walls of Jericho, and after the trumpet blasted, Joshua would give the order and the people were to shout.
 Upon hearing their voices, God would topple the walls of Jericho and give the city to His people as a sign of their obedience.

 Joshua issued orders that nothing was to be touched, or taken, except the things that had been devoted to the Lord.
-All people, men, women and children, young, and old, were to be killed.
+All people, men, women and children, young and old, were to be killed.
 The silver, gold, bronze, and iron were to go into the Lord's treasury.
 The devastation was to be complete.
 Only Rahab, and all who were under her roof, were to be spared.

 On the seventh day, after the seventh time around the walls of Jericho, Joshua gave the command, and the Israelites gave a shout.
 The Bible says, "the wall fell down flat".
 The Hebrew suggests that the city walls of Jericho fell beneath themselves.
 In fact, excavations have shown that the bricks from the collapsed walls of Jericho formed a ramp against the retaining wall.

 The Israelites simply "went up into the city, every man before himself" (6:20).